CindyTang12/MusicVisualizer/README.md

 # AudioVisualizer
-A music player which can visualize music, base on Java
+A music player which can visualize music, based on Java